hasindu2008/f5c/_docs/r10train.md

     AAAAAAAAG	55.7136	2.52011	1	1
     AAAAAAAAT	57.2297	2.71002	1	1
     ```
-    Also there will files like `r10_450bps.nucleotide.9mer.template.roundX.summmary.tsv`.
-Make sure in those files, the `is_trained` coulumn is set to 1:
+    Also, there will files like `r10_450bps.nucleotide.9mer.template.roundX.summmary.tsv`.
+Make sure in those files, the `is_trained` column is set to 1:
     ```
     model_short_name	kmer	num_matches	num_skips	num_stays	num_events_for_training	was_trained	trained_level_mean	trained_level_stdv
     r10_450bps.t	CAAAAAAAA	0	0	0	1000	1	56.42	1.82